 \section{Introduction}

 Given a dataset $S=\{ x{\mid}x \in R^d\}$ with \textit{n} samples, \textit{k}-NN graph refers to the data structure, $G[i]$, that keeps the top-\textit{k} nearest neighbors of every sample $x_i$ in the dataset.
-It is a key data structure in the manifold learning~\cite{isomap, lle}, data mining, machine learning, and information retrieval, etc~\cite{weidong}.
+It is a key data structure in the manifold learning~\cite{isomap, lle}, data mining, machine learning~\cite{mlsurvey20}, and information retrieval.
+It is also supportive for balanced graph construction~\cite{uai12:jwang}.
 Basically, given a metric $m(\cdot,\cdot)$, the construction of \textit{k}-NN graph is to find the top-\textit{k} nearest neighbors for each data sample.
-When being built in brute-force way, the time complexity is $O(d{\cdot}n^2)$, where \textit{d} is the dimension and \textit{n} is the size of a dataset.
+When being built in a brute-force way, the time complexity is $O(d{\cdot}n^2)$, where \textit{d} is the dimension and \textit{n} is the size of a dataset.
 As the value of \textit{n} can be very large in big data applications, the construction of an exact \textit{k}-NN graph is computationally expensive.
 The problem is even challenging if the value of \textit{d} is also large, \textit{i.e.}, the samples are in high dimensional space.
-Due to its high time complexity, the existing works~\cite{weidong, efanna16,jmlr09, msraKNN} instead aim for an efficient but approximate solution.
+Due to its high time complexity, the existing works~\cite{weidong, efanna16, jmlr09, msraKNN} instead aim for an efficient but approximate solution.

-Despite constant progress made in the last few decades, to the best of our knowledge, there is no research dedicated for merging of \textit{k}-NN graphs.
+Despite constant progress has been made in the last few decades, to the best of our knowledge, there is no research dedicated for merging \textit{k}-NN graphs.
 Given two \textit{k}-NN graphs $G_1$ and $G_2$ from the datasets $S_1=\{ x{\mid}x \in R^d\}$ and $S_2 = \{ y{\mid}y \in R^d\}$ respectively, the task of merging is to build $G$ for $S=S_1 \cup S_2$ based on $G_1$ and $G_2$ instead of reconstructing $G$ from scratch\footnote{Without the loss of generality, we assume $S_1 \cap S_2 = {\emptyset}$.}.
 During merging, $G_1$ is updated with the nearest neighbor samples discovered on $S_2$.
-Similar process is carried out to update $G_2$ with $S_1$.
+A similar process is carried out to update $G_2$ with $S_1$.